Sports-related curses: Atlanta, Georgia

-Consistently fielding one of the best teams in Major League Baseball, the Atlanta Braves won 14 straight division titles from 1991 to 2005, but won the World Series only once (1995).
+Consistently fielding one of the best teams in Major League Baseball, the Atlanta Braves won 14 straight division titles from 1991 to 2005 but won the World Series only once (1995).
 In the 1996 World Series, the Braves seemed poised to win their second straight championship after jumping out to a 2–0 series lead going home.
-However, the Braves lost 4 straight games to the New York Yankees, including a Game 4 in which they held a 6–0 lead at one point.
-The Braves have only played in one World Series since; in 1999, where they were swept in four games by the New York Yankees.
-Since then, the Braves have played in the NLCS only twice.
+However, the Braves lost four straight games to the New York Yankees, including a Game 4 in which they held a 6–0 lead.
+In 1999, the Braves were swept in four games by the New York Yankees.
 Notable examples of the Atlanta sports curse as it pertains to the Braves include Lonnie Smith, Ed Sprague, Charlie Leibrandt (in back-to-back World Series), Jim Leyritz, Eric Gregg's wide strike zone, Brooks Conrad's errors, blowing an 8 1/2 game Wild Card lead in September 2011, the 2012 National League Wild Card Game, the 2019 National League Division Series, and blowing a 3–1 series lead in the 2020 NLCS.
-(Interesting to note is that the Braves were also ahead 2–0 earlier in the series, and at that time teams that went up 2–0 in a best-of-seven LCS had a series win–loss record (from 1985 to 2019) of 28–3, the latter ironically was also the lead Falcons blew in Super Bowl LI.)

 The National Basketball Association (NBA)'s Atlanta Hawks have not played in an NBA Finals since the club's move from St. Louis, Missouri in 1968.
-Their first appearance in the Eastern Conference Finals was against the Cleveland Cavaliers in 2015, in which they were swept four games to zero despite being a 60-win team and the number one seed in the conference.
-The Hawks returned to the Eastern Conference Finals in 2021, only to have their star player, Trae Young, injured in the Eastern Conference Finals against the Milwaukee Bucks.
-Due to this (among other factors), they would end up losing the series.
+Their first appearance in the Eastern Conference Finals was against the Cleveland Cavaliers in 2015, in which they were swept four games to zero despite being a 60-win team and the 1-seed in the conference.
+The Hawks returned to the Eastern Conference Finals in 2021, only to have their star player, Trae Young, injured in the Eastern Conference Finals, which they lost to the Milwaukee Bucks.